LED Lighting Institute

-Fall 2013 LED Lighting Institute dates to be announced soon!
+Spring 2014 LED Lighting Institute session dates to be announced soon.

 Keep up with the latest trends in LED and OLED technologies by attending this newly expanded and updated course!

 The LRC has expanded our LED Lighting Institute to add new content on OLEDs (organic light emitting diodes), not included in past sessions!
 We have also added more time for you to participate in hands-on sessions using LEDs and OLEDs.
-At our new four-day institute, LRC experts will help you learn more about these quickly evolving solid-state lighting technologies in a small-class setting.
+LRC experts will help you learn more about these quickly evolving solid-state lighting technologies in a small-class setting.
 Enrollment is limited to 30 students.

 You'll learn how to incorporate LED and OLED technologies into the design of architectural lighting fixtures, how to develop lighting systems that will best take advantage of the unique characteristics of LEDs and OLEDs, and how to design lighting applications using LEDs and OLEDs.
 You'll also be able to compare LED and OLED technologies and related system components from a variety of manufacturers and learn about operating characteristics, rated-life, lumen output, distribution, and other important specification factors.